s3683007/A2-G2/README.md

 2. Enter the number in the submenu of the option you wish to generate a report of (1 for Resolved, 2 for Outstanding).

 ## Roadmap
 #### Current Versions

+Version 3.0 - Technicians ticket severity can be changed
+            - Tickets can be closed and reopened and set as resolved or unresolved
+            - Generate Ticket report (last 30 days)
+            - Reopen closed tickets
+            - Tickets are automatically reassigned to a level 2 tech when their severity level is moved from low or medium to high

 Version 2.0 - Assign tickets to technicians based on level and current assigned tickets
-            - Ticket status'
+            - Ticket status viewable
-            - Technicians ticket severity
-            - Tickets can be closed and reopened and set as resolved or unresolved
             - Technicians can view assigned tickets and all tickets in the system
             - Staff can create tickets and view open tickets